ankitagupta21/Flash-Card/README.txt

 templates
 contains all the html templates

-app.db is the amin database
+app.db is the main database

 First user has to sign in or log in.
 After that user has option to add deck or view decks.